dukebody/weblearn/README.md

 ```

 This will create a Flask app that serves the given model predictions under the
-`/iris/predict/ POST` endpoint.
-If the input data provided is invalid, it
+`/iris/predict/` endpoint, and `/iris/predict_proba/` endpoints.
+If the input
-will return `400 Bad Response`.
-If it is valid, it will return the model
+data provided is invalid, it will return `400 Bad Response`.
+If it is valid,
-prediction.
+it will return the model predictions.

 To serve this model, assuming you put your model in a `iris.py` file, run the
 following in your shell: